sanghyunc7/sox_batch_processor/README.md

 # sox_batch_processor
 Batch processor for sox resampling.

+Configure the TEST, IN_DIR, and OUT_DIR variables.
-example run:
+Then run:
-python main.py /mnt/f/Music
+python main.py